baden03/t-minus-countdown/README.md

 * <a href='http://github.com/baden03/t-minus-countdown'>github</a>

 <b>Where can I translate this plugin into my favorite langauge?</b>
-* <a href='http://translate.twinpictures.de/projects/t-countdown'>Community translation for T(-) Countdown</a> has been set up.
-You are <a href='http://translate.twinpictures.de/wordpress/wp-login.php?action=register'>welcome to join</a>.
+* <a href='https://translate.wordpress.org/projects/wp-plugins/t-countdown/'>Community translation for T(-) Countdown</a> is available.

 <b>How does one pronounce T Minus?</b>
 * Tee&mdash;As in Tea for Two, or Tee off time